Negative pressure wound therapy: subsequently submitted manufacturer data now allow conclusions on benefit

 Together with the final report, IQWiG published the preliminary report on NPWT for primary wound healing.
 Interested persons and institutions can submit written comments on these still preliminary assessment results up to 29 April 2019.
 The Institute will scrutinize these comments and invite persons submitting comments to an oral hearing if open questions in the written comments remain.
 The preliminary report will then be revised, sent as the final report to the commissioning agency G-BA, and published 8 weeks later on the IQWiG website.

-More English-language information will be available soon (Sections 1 to 6 of the German final report as well as easily understandable information for patients and consumers on informedhealth.org).
-If you would like to be informed when these documents are available, please send an e-mail to email@example.com.
+If you would like to be informed when these documents are available, please send an e-mail to firstname.lastname@example.org.